ruthstorm/polar-expedition-2008/README.md

 A photo gallery website documenting a 2008 Arctic expedition, featuring stunning, albeit small, photographs sent by email from my dad when he flew a twin otter in both the polar and equatorial regions within one year in 2008.

+*"Once upon a crisis in 2008...
+I had just graduated from college and was having a hard time finding work.
+I asked my dad to send pictures from his work that maybe I could use for the content of a website, recently I have once again had time to get more creative than replicative."* - Ruth Storm

 ## Features

 - **Responsive Photo Gallery**: Grid-based layout that adapts to different screen sizes